smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 # ./env_setup.sh
 ```

-5. Run the command for the clusters setup with expected result as below.
+5. Run the command for the clusters setup with expected result as below:
 ```shell
 # cd cli-scripts/
 # ./01_apply.sh